New Qualification Guidelines for Bariatric Surgery, Los Angeles

 The disease of obesity has become one of the most significant public health challenges in the world.
 Obesity is associated with over sixty weight-related illnesses and reduced overall life expectancy.
 Weight loss surgery can help you become healthier and live longer.

-In 1991, the National Institutes of Health (NIH) released a consensus statement that reflected the assessment of medical knowledge at the time.
-The statement limited access to bariatric surgery for only those patients who had a body mass index (BMI) of 40 or higher.
+In 1991, the National Institutes of Health (NIH) released a consensus statement reflecting the assessment of medical knowledge.
+The statement limited bariatric surgery access to patients with a body mass index (BMI) of 40 or higher.

-An exception was made for patients with a BMI of 35 or more as long as one or more obesity-comorbidities was present.
+An exception was made for patients with a BMI of 35 or more as long as one or more obesity comorbidities were present.

-The statement made no recommendation for patients suffering from diabetes.
-Nor were there any references to the current batch of laparoscopic techniques that improve the safety for patients undergoing metabolic surgery.
+The statement made no recommendations for patients who have diabetes.
+Nor were there any references to the current batch of laparoscopic techniques that improve the safety of patients undergoing metabolic surgery.

 The statement also recommended against bariatric surgery for children and adolescents, even with a BMI of 40, because not enough studies had been conducted.